-What is Specified Skills System?
-We'll explain it in simple terms!
+What is Specified Skilled Worker System?
+I'll explain it in an easy-to-understand way

 Hello, this is Kano from JAC (Japan Association for Construction Human Resources).

-When foreigners think, "I want to work in Japan," there is something called the "Specified Skills System."
+When foreigners want to work in Japan, there is something called "Specified Skilled Worker System".

 This system was established in Japan in 2019, so many people may not be aware of it.

-So, this time I will explain the following about the "Specified Skills System".
+Therefore, this time I will explain the following about "Specified Skilled Worker System".

-What is the Specified Skills System?
-An easy-to-understand explanation!
+What is Specified Skilled Worker System?
+Easy-to-understand explanation!

-Specified Skills System is one of the residence statuses that allows foreigners to enter and reside in Japan.
+Specified Skilled Worker System is one of the status of residence that allows foreigners to enter and stay in Japan.

 Japan's population is declining and there are not enough workers.